pwa-builder/pwa-auth/creating-google-key.md

 # Creating a Google key

-To let you users sign-in with their Google account, you'll need to create a Google key.
+To let your users sign-in with their Google account, you'll need to create a Google key.
 This walk-through shows how to do that.
 You may also refer to Google's documentation: [Configure a project for Google Sign-In with Google Developer Console](https://developers.google.com/identity/sign-in/web/sign-in#before_you_begin).

 In short, we'll use Google Developer Console to create a Project, and within that project, create a credential (a key).